 Data sources for arraignment charts: New York City Criminal Justice Agency

-• Since New York has been put on PAUSE due to the COVID-19 pandemic, the courts have transitioned to a new remote videoconferencing system and limited hearings to emergency and essential matters.
-Matters that require the defendant to be there in person have been postponed.
-Trials have been delayed, grand juries put on hold, and sentencings postponed.
+• Since New York has been put on PAUSE due to the COVID-19 pandemic, the courts have transitioned to a new remote videoconferencing system.
+Since mid-March, courts have been conducting essential operations, including arraignments and preliminary hearings.
+As of August 10, courts resumed grand jury operations and the indictment of cases.

 • The COVID-19 emergency has accelerated the decline in the number of arraignments.